OneArm logotype

 Performance Results

-Compared to April 2021, the April 2022 Challenge saw a 10% drop in completions.
-But adjusted for a 3.5% DAU decrease across the platform, the actual impact of removing physical rewards was closer to a 6.5% drop, far less than anticipated.
+Compared to April 2021, the April 2022 Challenge experienced a 10% decrease in completions.
+However, accounting for a 3.5% decline in DAU across the platform, the true impact of removing physical rewards was approximately a 6.5% decrease, significantly less than initially expected.

 Collage of Milestone badges

-Users engaged with the new Trophy Case more frequently than they ever had with physical rewards.
-Immediate feedback from friends and family testing led to quick UX wins like improved navigational hooks, milestone tracking, and content linkage.
-Most importantly, we laid a scalable foundation for ongoing growth and iteration.
+Users engaged with the new Trophy Case more frequently than with physical rewards.
+Quick feedback and user testing led to rapid UX enhancements, such as improved navigation, milestone tracking, and content linkage.
+Most importantly, we built a scalable foundation for ongoing growth and updates.

 Achievement Transformation